shellieD/holy-shiitake/README.md

 ## Acknowledgments

 * Huge thanks go to my fellow students who have been on hand to give me advice, support and encouragement through the development of this project.
-[Matt Bodden](https://github.com/MattBCoding), [Chris Williams](https://github.com/Chr15w1986), [Dave Horrocks](https://github.com/DaveyJH) and [Ryan Sharp](https://github.com/Sharpryan20) - Thank you all so much for your help!
+[Matt Bodden](https://github.com/MattBCoding) a truly amazing coder, [Chris Williams](https://github.com/Chr15w1986) my deadline buddy - thanks for helping to keep me sane and helping me sort some of my styling issues out, [Dave Horrocks](https://github.com/DaveyJH) for breaking my code and turning my website red(!) and [Ryan Sharp](https://github.com/Sharpryan20) - Thank you all so much for your help!
 * Massive thanks to my Mentor Brian O'Hare for his advice and encouragement.
 * My family for being so patient whilst I spent many hours at my desk!